Tristor/tristor.ro/content/about.md

 ### Travel

-I'm currently going through the application process for the June 2016 cohort for [Remote Year](http://www.remoteyear.com/).
+I have been accepted into the Darién cohort for [Remote Year](http://www.remoteyear.com/) leaving on June 1st, 2016.
 In short, I'm planning to do a lot of international travel soon.
 I've attempted a blog a few times before, but traveling this much has given me a great reason to write and share.
 I would not say I'm any sort of expert on travel, but I'll share any of my experiences, tips and tricks, etc. along the way.

 ### DevOps Engineer